Migration and Predation

 Be on the lookout for cats like serval, African wild cat, cheetah, leopard, and lion in this area of the Serengeti.
 And don’t be surprised if you have an unexpected guest at dinner – a family of genets live on the lodge grounds!
 Other special species in this area include Fischer’s lovebirds that frequent the lodge’s bird bath, steinbok, gray-breasted francolin, and chestnut-banded plover.

 Retracing our route as we head to Lake Manyara National Park

 Bid farewell to the woodlands, marshes, and plains of Ndutu as you retrace the drive along the Ngorongoro Crater rim to Lake Manyara National Park that sits atop the escarpment formed by the Great Rift.
 You’ll have a picnic lunch and an opportunity to shop for souvenirs, followed by an afternoon in the national park.

 Find olive baboons grooming themselves along the forest road, blue monkeys chasing each other in the tree branches, elephants foraging in the forest, and silvery-cheeked hornbills calling and flitting among the canopy openings.
 An abundant number of fig, mahogany, and fruit trees grow and thrive above the underground water supply in this groundwater forest.

-Share a special farewell luncheon with our guides and then drive to Kia Lodge near the Kilimanjaro International Airport.
-If you are not continuing on the Kenya Extension, use your dayroom at the lodge (included) to refresh and prepare for your flight home, or stay overnight to prepare for our Kenya extension.
+Share a special farewell luncheon with your guides and then drive to the lodge near the Kilimanjaro International Airport.
+If you are not continuing on the Kenya extension, use your dayroom at the lodge (included) to refresh and prepare for your flight home, or stay overnight to prepare for our Kenya extension.